 - Heart, lung and kidney diseases, as well as any illness that causes general weakness or fever.

 - High blood pressure or other conditions that require changes in diet.
-For example, people on salt-restricted diets may increase their risk.
+For example, people on salt-restricted diets may be at increased risk.
 However, salt pills should not be used without first consulting a doctor.

-- Reduced perspiration,caused by medications such as diuretics, sedatives, tranquilizers and certain heart and blood pressure drugs.
+- Reduced sweating, caused by medications such as diuretics, sedatives, tranquilizers and certain heart and blood pressure drugs.

 - Taking several drugs for various conditions.
 It is important, however, to continue to take prescribed medication and discuss possible problems with a physician.

 - Being substantially overweight or underweight.

 Heat stroke is a life-threatening form of hyperthermia.
 It occurs when the body is overwhelmed by heat and unable to control its temperature.
 Heat stroke occurs when someone’s body temperature increases significantly (generally above 104 degrees Fahrenheit) and has symptoms such as mental status changes (like confusion or combativeness), strong rapid pulse, lack of sweating, dry flushed skin, faintness, staggering, or coma.
 Seek immediate emergency medical attention for a person with any of these symptoms, especially an older adult.